NASA-NJU/FlyMon/README.md

 > 🔔 You can inject traffic into the physical switch through an additional server.
 You can also inject traffic into the Tofino Model's virtual interface via software (e.g., [scapy](https://scapy.net/)).
 Both require the FlyMon data plane's simple_fwd table to be configured in advance.
 We offer `add_port` and `add_forward` commands to fast configure you switch/model.

-If you are using Tofino Model, we provide some commands to help you perform the tests.
+If you are using a Tofino Model, we provide some commands to help you perform the tests.

 ```
 flymon> add_forward -s 0 -d 1